NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>reviewScore</code></summary>

-The user review score from 0-100.
-The database field in Notion must be of type "Number".
+The user review score for the game, formatted as one of a number of options.
+The database field in Notion must match the type defined by the chosen "format".

 | Type | Default value | Possible values | Required |
 |---|---|---|---|